mvolkmann/blog/src/smalltalk.md

 - Open an "Installed Packages" window and select the new package.
 - Click the "Save" button.

+To add or override methods in existing classes and save the changes in your package:

+- Add a message category to an existing class whose name is an asterisk followed by the new package name.
+  For example, I used "\*Volkmann".
+  This can optionally be followed by "-" and a meaningful method category name.
+  For example, "\*Volkmann-geometry".
+- Add new methods to the existing class in the new message category.
+- Open an "Installed Packages" window and select the package.
+  An asterisk before the name indicates that it has unsaved changes.
+- Click the "Save" button.

 To verify that all this worked:

-- Click the `WorldMorph` background and select "Quit without saving" so the changes are not saved in the current image.
+- Open the World menu and select "Quit without saving" so the changes are not saved in the current image.
 - Restart Cuis Smalltalk with the same image.
-- Verify that the methods and classes that were added are not present.
+- Verify that the classes and methods that were added are not present.
 - Install the package.
-- Verify that the methods and classes that were saved in the package are now present.
+- Verify that the classes and methods that were saved in the package are now present.

 There is no provided way to uninstall a package.
 The only way to remove it from the image is to start with a fresh image and only install the desired packages.

 TODO: What does the "delete/merge" button in the "Installed Packages" window do?
 TODO: It does not uninstall the selected package or delete the file that defines it.

+It is recommended to save packages in GitHub.
+For details on doing this, open the World menu and select Help...Using GitHub to host Cuis packages.

 ## Reflection

+GRONK

 Smalltalk provides many methods for getting information about classes and objects.